 — Rachel Carson

 How Lying Down and Looking Up Helps Your Stay Positive

 Being quiet in nature allows us to come home to ourselves.
 Dusting off and inhabiting our soul center (and metaphorically putting up some cute new curtains there) always helps us stay positive.

-3. Believe in Treasuring a Best Friend and Writing Her Copious Letters
+Believe in Best Friends and Long Letters

 Dorothy Freeman, Carson’s neighbor turned beloved friend illuminated the final dozen years of the author’s life.

 For a wonderful look into the two’s unclassifiable relationship, peek at The Carson/Freeman letters by Brain Picking’s Maria Popova.

 The near-daily correspondence between Carson and her best friend: